Southern resident orcas: Sounds

 Orca vocal production is classified in three categories: clicks, whistles, and pulsed calls.

-Clicks made by toothed whales are very brief vocal sounds produced in rapid series for echolocation.
+Clicks made by toothed whales are brief vocal sounds produced in rapid series for echolocation.

 "Whistles are non-pulsed continuous signals with much simpler harmonic structure" than pulsed calls.
 Whistling is a minor component of southern resident orca vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species."